DHTMLX/docs-todolist/docs/guides/configuration.md

 });
 ~~~

-### Due date validation
+### Configure due date validation

-If you specify a [due date](/api/configs/tasks_config/) for a task, the due date validation will track the completion of the task.
-The due date of the task has green color until the task becomes Overdue.
+If you specify a [due date](/api/configs/tasks_config/) for a task, due date validation tracks whether the task is completed on time.
+The due date appears green until the task becomes overdue.

 ![due_date](/assets/due_date.png)

-The dates of the  tasks which have not been completed on the due date are highlighted in red.
+Overdue task dates are highlighted in red.

 ![due_date](/assets/overdue_task.png)

-This validation works by default.

-In case you want to disable this functionality, specify the **validate** setting inside the *date* parameter of the [`taskShape`](/api/configs/taskshape_config/) property to *false*:
+Validation is active by default.
+To disable it, set `validate` to `false` in the `date` parameter of [`taskShape`](/api/configs/taskshape_config/):

 ~~~js {5-10}
 const list = new ToDo("#root", {